Bibliographic Sources

 Where direct associations are not documented, note names are inferred based on:

-• Compiled note names list
+- Compiled note names list

-• Relationship to Al-Kindī's 9th century 12-tone chromatic tuning system
+- Relationship to al-Kindī's 9th-century 12-tone chromatic tuning system

-• Al-Fārābī's comprehensive 10th century tunings
+- Al-Fārābī's comprehensive 10th-century tunings

 Commentary and Context

-Each tuning system includes commentary by Dr. Khyam Allami providing:
+Each tuning system includes editorial commentary providing:

-• Theoretical context: How the system fits in historical development
+- Theoretical context: How the system fits in historical development

-• Bibliographic analysis: Discussion of source and its significance
+- Bibliographic analysis: Discussion of source and its significance

-• Mathematical explanation: How the system was calculated/rendered
+- Mathematical explanation: How the system was calculated/rendered

-• Practical implications: How the system affects maqāmic practice
+- Practical implications: How the system affects maqāmic practice

 Example Commentary